e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**deliberate stripping** (`ForwardDiff.value`): a stated intent to discard partials, producing a silent zero in the Jacobian — the stop-gradient idiom, occasionally legitimate (deliberately frozen couplings, opaque non-Julia wrappers), invisible to the schema, and equally invisible to a strict exact-match rule when applied mid-expression, so the leniency costs nothing.
+**deliberate stripping** (`ForwardDiff.value`): a stated intent to discard partials, producing a silent zero in the Jacobian — the stop-gradient idiom, occasionally legitimate (deliberately frozen couplings, opaque non-Julia wrappers), and equally invisible to a strict exact-match rule when applied mid-expression, so the leniency costs nothing.
-Schema-visible freezing is a recorded door ([§14.10](#1410-linearization-tap-selectors-one-seeded-pass-a-pure-query)).
+What it is no longer is invisible to the schema *by necessity*: **the declared-pinned leaf is the schema-visible freeze** — an author who means to strip declares the leaf `Float64` and strips inside the stage, and the check above holds the freeze to its word at every activation.
+Stripping mid-expression at a leaf still declared `T` remains legal and remains unseen, as the sharp tool it is.

 **`w` is checked at the nominal activation, and nowhere else.** A stage that returns the `(y, w)` pair ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)) gets a second baked `isa` beside the first,